-The following, like all of our strategy discussions, is strictly for educational purposes only.
+The following is strictly for educational purposes only.
 It is not, and should not be considered, individualized advice or a recommendation.
 Probability analysis results available in the tools discussed in this article are theoretical in nature, not guaranteed, and do not reflect any degree of certainty of an event occurring.

-In our daily Swim Lessons program, co-host Kevin Hincks and I look at all sorts of options trading strategies, and we consider scenarios under which a strategy might be a good trade candidate.
-Now, you might think that there’s only one criterion that matters—“winning”— and though that’s our ultimate goal, we like to focus on strategy parameters that are more likely to get us there in the long run.
+My daily routine includes screening all sorts of option trading strategies, and considering the various scenarios under which a strategy might be a good trade candidate.
+Now, you might think that there’s only one criterion that matters—“winning”— and though that’s the ultimate goal, focusing on strategy parameters that are more likely to get us there in the long run.
 In general, we look for three key elements:

 Active options traders understand it’s impractical to expect to make money on every trade.
-We focus instead on seeking favorable probabilities (theoretically, anyway), objectively managing the risks, and, when possible, making sure the meter is not running against a trade.
+Focusing instead on seeking favorable probabilities (theoretically, anyway), objectively managing the risks, and, when possible, making sure the meter is not running against a trade.

 The first key element is that the trade is “defined-risk.”
 This means that, regardless of what can happen, your risk of loss is limited to a maximum amount, and this maximum amount is something that you can live with.
 The most basic example of defined-risk is a single-leg long call or put option—you pay a premium for the right, but not the obligation, to buy or sell the underlying, and if it’s out-of-the-money (OTM) at expiration, you lose the premium plus transaction costs that you paid for the option.

-But, as we’ll see, buying single-leg options, or even buying vertical spreads, won’t meet all three criteria.
+But, buying single-leg options, or even buying vertical spreads, won’t meet all three criteria.

-In last week’s installment, we offered a primer on probabilities, and demonstrated how we use option delta and the Probability ITM feature in the thinkorswim® platform to help us assess probability.
+This primer on probabilities demonstrates how to use option delta and the Probability ITM feature in the thinkorswim® platform to help assess probability.

-And one high-probability trade we often feature is a short call vertical spread—the sale of a near-the-money call and a purchase of a further out-of-the-money call with the same expiration date.
-In a recent Swim Lessons article, we used a tennis analogy to compare the buying versus the selling of a vertical spread.
+One high-probability trade is a short call vertical spread—the sale of a near-the-money call and a purchase of a further out-of-the-money call with the same expiration date.
+In this article, we used a tennis analogy to compare the buying versus the selling of a vertical spread.
 Buying the spread was seen as a “wide-angle shot,” which might have a low probability, but might be used when you see an opportunity.
 In contrast, selling a vertical spread was compared to the exchanging of ground strokes to the center of the court, and letting the opportunities come to you gradually as you “grind it out.”